antoBit/antodev/src/blog/2021-04-17-add-comments-to-your-static-blog-with-utterances.md

 Ok, this is not exactly the first search result that comes up when googling “static blog comments”, but I ran into it and considered it simply because, from a developer point of view, it is a very smart approach.

 The solution proposed here consists of a combination of [Netlify Forms](https://docs.netlify.com/forms/setup/){rel="noopener noreferrer" target="\_blank"} and its Submission API to trigger a new build of the web every time a comment is posted, after it’s approved by a moderator.
-It additionally explain how to create a Lambda function to get notified on Slack whenever a new comment comes in.
+It additionally explains how to create a Lambda function to get notified on Slack whenever a new comment comes in.

 While I found this approach very interesting, I still have a day job and didn’t want to embark on the somewhat long, even though _very well documented_, process.

 ## utterances

-After I gave up on the comments feature (no one reads my two months old blog anyway), I stumbled upon [utterances](https://utteranc.es/){rel="noopener noreferrer" target="\_blank"} and it blew my mind with its simplicity.
+After I gave up on the comments feature (no one reads my two-month-old blog anyway), I stumbled upon [utterances](https://utteranc.es/){rel="noopener noreferrer" target="\_blank"} and it blew my mind with its simplicity.
 It took me 10 minutes to add it to this blog, build time included.

 <figure>
     <img class="rounded-corners" src="/images/uploads/cleanshot-2021-04-17-at-12.53.16-2x.jpg" alt="Preview of the comments on the utterances homepage" title="Preview of the comments on the utterances homepage" />